The Not-Too-Late Show with Elmo

 The Not-Too-Late Show with Elmo is an American late-night talk show hosted by the Muppet character Elmo.
 It is a spin-off of Sesame Street and was developed exclusively for the HBO Max streaming service.
 The series, consisting of 13 episodes, debuted on HBO Max on May 27, 2020.
 The first three episodes were available at launch, after which new episodes were premiered weekly.
 Each episode runs for 15 minutes.
 In March 2021, the series was renewed for a second season which premiered on September 30, 2021, when the show moved to the service's Cartoonito section.
 However, in August 2022, the series was removed from HBO Max.
-Reruns began airing on PBS Kids on February 10, 2023.
+The series aired on PBS Kids from February 10, 2023, to May 10, 2024.

 Premise

-The host of the late-night talk show series is the Muppet character Elmo.
+The Muppet character Elmo hosts the late-night talk show.
 The American program's main curricular goals are centered around children's bedtime routines, of which each episode demonstrates a different aspect.
-The Israeli program focuses primarily on long-form, in-depth celebrity interviews, designed to help younger viewers connect with others on a deeper level.
+The program focuses primarily on long-form, in-depth celebrity interviews, designed to help younger viewers connect with others on a deeper level.

+The format of the program changed to a game show for the second season, which is alternatively titled The Not-Too-Late Show with Elmo: Game Edition.
+Child contestants play games and compete in challenges with celebrity guests.